How To #2: 8 Steps To Invite A Celebrity To Your Event, Without Breaking The Bank

 Set The Fee Offer

-Celebrity outreach is not a fixed price initiative.
+Celebrity outreach is not a fixed-price initiative.
 Talent managers don’t provide a magic number listed on a celebrity sheet referencing how much a celebrity is.
-Instead it is a dance, with the talent management trying to get the best offer, and the brand trying to stay in budget and not give away the farm.
+Instead, it is a dance, with the talent management trying to get the best offer, and the brand trying to stay within budget and not give away the farm.
 Know the realistic budgets that have been allocated to this event initiative for celebrities.
 This will streamline and guide what realistic talent can be sourced.

 Most talent management firms don’t want to present anything lower than a $50,000 deal for an A-Lister and some of those figures will go up to the six figures - and for a brand throwing an event - that budget can be overwhelming.
 There are celebrities that can be secured for a fifth of that price tag – but the talent type may reflect that.